johnnymetz/johnny-metz-blog/content/blog/check-django-migrations.md

 # 1
 ```

-We need `--dry-run` to prevent the migrations from actually being created and `echo $?` to print the exit code of the last run command.
+`--dry-run` prevents the migrations from actually being created and `echo $?` prints the exit code of the last run command.
 As we can see from the output and the non-zero exit code, we're missing migrations.

 We can automatically run this check before committing using the popular [pre-commit](https://pre-commit.com/) framework.